Forget Surface, Lumia and Windows. Today’s Microsoft is all about cloud and subscriptions.

 Reaction to the result was upbeat given stalling phone sales and traditional PC sales in a tail spin.
 Microsoft now only accounts for one percent of the global phone market.
 PC sales are down ten percent on last year.

 Microsoft has shown a remarkable ability to reinvent its business to cope with change.
-Looking back Satya Nadella’s appointment and his cloud focus looks like a masterstroke.
+Looking back Satya Nadella’s appointment and his focus on a Microsoft cloud looks like a masterstroke.
 The only fly in the oinment is falling margins.
 That’s going to mean cultural changes throughout the business.